Yes, rats eat acorns, as do mice and other rodents.

-As each year pass, more and more Americans continually move to the southern side of the states.
-The warm sunny days, beautiful trees, green spaces and outdoor patio restaurants presents multiple options for residents to enjoy spending time exploring different parts of these cities.
+As each year passes, more Americans continually move to the southern side of the state.
+The warm sunny days, beautiful trees, green spaces, and outdoor patio restaurants present multiple options for residents to enjoy spending time exploring different parts of these cities.

-You love the picture, right?
+You love the picture.
 Exactly!
-All of these things that make urban areas so appealing to you also makes it a perfect habitat for local rat populations.
+These things that make urban areas appealing to you make them a perfect habitat for local rat populations.

-Today we shall provide an answer to the common question: Can rats eat acorns? as well as discuss what rats we are most likely to see and how to keep mice away from your home.
+Today we shall answer the common question: Can rats eat acorns? and discuss what rats we are most likely to see and how to keep mice away from your home.

 Do Rats eat Acorns?